wallaclone/Wallababy-back/README.md

 # WallaBaby (backend)

-WallaBaby (backend) is the backend application of WallaBaby.
+WallaBaby (backend) is the backend application of WallaBaby built with NodeJS & Express and MongoDB & Mongoose.
 WallaBaby is an applications that allows the users to buy and sell different products.

 ## Installation